 Step Ten: Score and Fold Your Card

 Final step!
-Take your card that is now 10″h. x 7″w. and using a ruler and a bone folder (or a paper cutter with a scorer) create a score line at the center (5″ on the ruler.)
+Take your card (that is now 10″h. x 7″w.) using a ruler and a bone folder, or a paper cutter with a scorer, create a scoreline at the center (5″ on the ruler.)
+Do this on the front side of the card.

 Whoo Hoo!
 Now You Can Make Cards from Your Procreate Art!